-Samples were collected by fieldwork and from commercial fishers.
-Although limited by relatively small sample size (130 bass, 152 thornback ray) across a limited temporal window (June-November, mostly September-October), key findings were:
+Samples were collected by fieldwork and from commercial fishers, with field and lab work significantly disrupted due to the Covid-19 pandemic.
+Although limited by relatively small sample size (243 bass, 169 thornback ray) across a limited temporal window (July and September- November 2019, May 2020), key findings were:

-- 0-group bass recorded in the Wyre estuary suggest it is worthy of further investigation as a previously unrecognised bass nursery, one of the northernmost in the UK. - Daily increment otolith analysis of these 0-group bass was conducted to estimate spawning dates.
-These will be input into retrospective oceanographic modelling, to identify possible spawning locations in an updated version of this report. - Bass caught in fisheries had a significant bias towards females, consistent with data from North Wales, which could possibly indicate localized spawning.
-Gonadal development stage, gonado-somatic index, and fat index confirmed that the sampled period (July-November) is outside the spawning season.
-Most sampled fish were aged 5 years, ranging from 4.3 to 13.2 years.
-Growth curves confirmed that females grow slower and to a larger maximum size than males, with sexual dimorphism in growth rates at around 6 years of age.
-Other biological findings (e.g. length-weight relationship; greater gonadal investment with increasing length and in females compared to males; growth) were broadly comparable to known parameters for this species. - Stable isotope analysis (δ^{15} N and δ^{13} C) of bass eye lenses was successfully applied for the first time to this species.
+- 0-group bass recorded in the Wyre estuary suggest it is worthy of further investigation as a previously unrecognised bass nursery, one of the northernmost in the UK. - Possible spawning locations of these 0-group bass were identified by simulating nine different scenarios of retrospective oceanographic modelling, using daily ages from their otoliths.
+Model outputs identified that the most likely spawning locations were all in relatively local waters of the Liverpool Bay region, including both marine areas (broadly inshore of a line from the Great Orme to Barrow Island) and within estuaries in that region (e.g. Ribble, Lune, Leven).
+This provides compelling new evidence of likely local spawning in bass. - Bass caught in fisheries had a significant bias towards females, consistent with data from North Wales, which could further support localized spawning.
+Gonadal development stage, gonado-somatic index, and fat index of sampled fish (May, July-November) confirmed that spawning for most fish likely takes place before the month of May, with July-November outside the spawning season.
+Further samples would help refine this.
+Most sampled fish were aged around 5 years, ranging from 3.9 to 13.2 years.
+Growth curves confirmed that females grow slower and to a larger maximum size than males, with sexual dimorphism in growth rates at around 7 years of age.
+Other biological findings (e.g. length-weight relationship; greater gonadal investment with increasing length in females compared to males; growth) were broadly comparable to known parameters for this species. - Stable isotope analysis (δ^{15} N and δ^{13} C) of bass eye lenses was successfully applied for the first time to this species.
 Whole eye lens diameters varied linearly with total length, indicating that lenses grow across the lifetime of the bass.
 Isotopes varied across the lens diameter, suggesting that shifts in spatial and trophic ecology can be detected in the eye lenses.
-Isotopic niches were widest in the core of sampled lenses than the outer layers, suggesting the sampled individuals came from varied juvenile habitats.
+Isotopic niches were widest in the core of sampled lenses compared to the outer layers, suggesting the sampled individuals came from varied juvenile habitats.
 Isotopes values differed among tissues (muscle, outer lens and scale), suggesting that the different tissues represent the most recent period of the individual's life, but over different time scales.
-There were no significant isotopic differences between sexes. - Thornback ray length at 50% maturity (L50) was 651 mm total length (TL) for males and 771 mm TL for females and corresponded well with changes in clasper length and nidamental gland width respectively, and the regional literature.
-Trawl catch samples were biased towards one sex, and egg cases were found in females in June.
-Most (53% of males, 68% of females) individuals from commercial catch samples were immature.
-In comparison to the minimum landing size (MLS) of 45 cm disk width applicable in the northern part of the NWIFCA District, a relatively high proportion (54.7%) of females at or above this MLS were immature, suggesting it may not be adequately protecting females.
+There were no significant isotopic differences between sexes. - Thornback ray length at 50% maturity (L{50}) was 647 mm total length (TL) for males and 760 mm TL for females and corresponded well with changes in clasper length and nidamental gland width respectively, and the regional literature.
+Catch samples were biased towards one sex, and egg cases were found in females in June.
+Most (53% of males, 64% of females) individuals from commercial catch samples were immature.
+In comparison to the minimum landing size (MLS) of 45 cm disk width applicable in the northern part of the NWIFCA District, a relatively high proportion (48.4%) of females at or above this MLS were immature, suggesting it may not be adequately protecting females.